TylerBloom/CycleMap/README.md

 ## How it Works
 There is one core algorithm that underlies all of these maps.
-Each map contains two HashSets, a left set and a right set.
+Each map contains two sets, a left set and a right set.
 When two items are paired, they form a cycle.
-Their hashes are associated with each and can be used to lookup each other.
-This means that a cycle can be found (uniquely) using either item or the pair of their hashes.
+The hash of each item is associated with its counterpart.
+This means that a cycle can be found (uniquely) using either item or the pair of their hashes at speeds comparable to a HashMap.

 This leads to the core invariant of the cycle algorithm: If two items form a cycle, then the pair of their hashes must be unique.
 This invariant is enforced during inserts and swaps (i.e. then items are added).
-Should an insert or swap break this invariant, the old pair is removed and returned and the new pair in put in its place.

-Of note, it is possible that two items with identical hashes in a map so long as the items they are mapped to don't have the same hash.
-Also of note, if you assume that an item's hash is "random", then it is extremely unlikely for this kind of collision to occur.
+Of note, it is possible to have two items with identical hashes in a set so long as the items are mapped to items that don't have the same hash.
+Also of note, if you assume that an item's hash is "random" with respect to the other elements in the sets, then it is extremely unlikely for this kind of collision to occur.